pranitastudent/T-shirt-Shop-Project/README.md

 <p> A non-logged in user is able to access the following links on the Navbar:</p>

 <ul>
 <li> Home Page - Able to press 'Shop Now' button to see products.
-Able to view top t-shirts and google map indicating destination and address of shop </li>
+Able to view top t-shirts and google map indicating destination and address of shop. </li>
-<li> Contact Page- Able to send an email to the shop  and validate message through reCAPTCHA </li>
+<li> Contact Page- Able to send an email to the shop  and validate message through reCAPTCHA .</li>
-<li> Products Page - Able to view Products and add to cart </li>
+<li> Products Page - Able to view Products and add to cart. </li>
-<li> Cart Page - Able to view items in cart and adjust quantity but NOT checkout unless a registered and logged in user</li>
+<li> Cart Page - Able to view items in cart and adjust quantity but NOT checkout unless a registered and logged in user.</li>
-<li> Feedback Page - Able to view feedback from all users and like 'Upvote' feedback</li>
+<li> Feedback Page - Able to view feedback from all users and like 'Upvote' feedback.</li>
-<li> Register Page - Able to Register as a user</li>
+<li> Register Page - Able to Register as a user.</li>
 <li> Login Page - Able to login as a user once register.
 Ability to reset password through an email link which is sent to the registered email address. </li>
 <li> Messages - Able to view success and error messages which are displayed below navigation and dismiss them by clicking on the cross icon.</li>
 </ul>